-Required by ACTING and MUSICAL THEATER PERFORMANCE nominees.
+Required by ACTING, MUSICAL THEATER PERFORMANCE, and DIRECTING nominees.

 VIDEO REQUIREMENTS